SonnyK33/obsidian/A Monetary and Fiscal History of the US 1961-2021.md

 Chapter 17 - Trumpnomics before the Pandemic

-Trumps tax cut similar to Johnson’s spending increase in 65 - stimulated an economy not in need

-Leading to inflation

-Trump tax cut was supposed to improve wages by incentivizing business investment through tax cuts
+Trump's tax cut was similar to Johnson’s spending increase in 65.
+It stimulated an economy not in need, leading to inflation.
+The Trump tax cut was supposed to improve wages by incentivizing business investment through tax cuts. [[US Trade Policy]]

-See Pettis

-There was a marginal increase in ivestmwny but nowhere near the targets

-Trump criticized yellen for keeping rates low saying it was political to help Clinton win

-He later criticized Powell after the 2nd rate hike

-Fed later cut three times - partially due to trade war w China

-Trump asked for zero and negative rates

-Was hard for Fed to cut without looking like caving to pressure

-All of the cuts had 2 dissents

-On eve of pandemic and Econ was strong and very similar to Obama economy

-Unemployment was low

-Fiscal deficit was higher but most didn’t care

-Rather bc of still low rates and foreign demand for treasuries many argued for higher deficits and debt

-Rates were higher and so competing against loose fiscal but we’re still low
+There was a marginal increase in investment, but it was nowhere near the targets.
+Trump criticized Yellen for keeping rates low, saying it was political decison to help Clinton win.
+He later criticized Powell after the 2nd rate hike.
+The Fed later cut three times, partially due to the trade war with China.
+Trump asked for zero and negative rates.
+It was hard for the Fed to cut without looking like it was caving to pressure.
+All of the cuts had 2 dissents.
+On the eve of the pandemic, the economy was strong and very similar to Obama's economy.
+Unemployment was low;  the fiscal deficit was higher but most didn’t care.
+Rather, because of still low rates and foreign demand for treasuries, many argued for higher deficits and debt.
+Rates were marginally higher and so were competing against a loose fiscal policy.

 Chapter 18 - Responding to the Great Pandemic

-Fiscal had to do bulk of lifting during Covid bc nothing left for monetary to do

-So even though monetary hadn’t been inflationary, the lack of bullets meant fiscal (which was inflationary) had to be used

-Initial response was massive fiscal

-Cares act was huge 10 pct of GDP

-Due to uniform payments many ppl were getting more than from jobs

-Stimulus maintained consumer spending and led to unprecedented savings rate

-Republicans were against transfers to state and local government
+Fiscal policy had to do the bulk of lifting during Covid because there wasn't anything left for monetary policy.
+So even though monetary policy hadn’t been inflationary, the lack of bullets meant fiscal policy (which would be inflationary) had to be used.
+The initial response was massive fiscal policy.
+The Cares Act was huge - 10 pct of GDP.
+Due to uniform fiscal transfers,  many people were getting more than from jobs.
+The stimulus maintained consumer spending and led to an unprecedented savings rate.
+Republicans were against transfers to state and local governments.

-Monetary response

-Fed was limited since policy rate was so low

-Lower rates wouldn’t matter anyways when ppl are afraid to shop and leave their house

-Treasury yields went negative due to excess demand for quality

-Had to create a new repo facility to maintain liquidity in treasuries

-New lending facilities - pledged to buy treasuries and MBS

-Support household credit

-Restarted GFC eta facilities to support commercial paper and asset backed securities

-Created new facilities to support the corporate bond market, and municipals

-Also to support bank lending to Main Street businesses

-Fed had been able to buy munis but was restricted to short term, so new facility was a departure

-Barely used as existence calmed market
+**Monetary response**

+The Fed was limited since the policy rate was so low.
+Lower rates wouldn’t matter anyways when people were  afraid to shop and leave their house.
+Treasury yields went negative due to excess demand for quality assets.
+The Fed had to create a new repo facility to maintain liquidity in treasuries.
+New lending facilities were created and pledged to buy treasuries and MBS and support household credit.
+They restarted GFC era facilities to support commercial paper and asset backed securities.
+They created new facilities to support the corporate and municipals bond market.
+They also decided to support bank lending to Main Street businesses.
+The Fed had been able to buy munis, but it was restricted to short term, so the new facility was a departure.
+It was barely used as its existence calmed the market.
-Main Street lending facility had very little take up as min loan size was $500k and banks had to retain 5pct

-PPP was extended many times

-Loans were non recourse to banks and backed by loans to small businesses which obviously had default risk and so were forgivable and most were
+The Main Street lending facility had very little take up as the minimum loan size was $500k and banks had to retain 5%.
+The PPP was extended many times.
+Loans were non-recourse to banks and backed by loans to small businesses which obviously had default risk and so were forgivable.
+Most were guaranteed by the SBA.

-But we’re guaranteed by SBA

-Fed made changes

-Moved from 2pct to flexible inflation target and set wouldn’t take preemptive action on inflation but wait to see it

-Explicitly focused on employment and would look at broader measures than just u rate

-Was also asymmetric and not worried about too much employment

-Bidens atimulus bill needed reconciliation to pass anyways and so he threw in some extras

-Child tax credit was increased

-Total value was 2tr - quarter more than cares act

-Summers warned would create unprecedented inflation
+The Fed made changes its near-term goals.
+It moved from 2% to a flexible inflation target and said it wouldn’t take preemptive action on inflation but wait to see it.
+It explicitly focused on employment and would look at broader measures than just the unemployment rate.
+It was also asymmetric and not worried about too much employment.
+Biden's stimulus bill needed reconciliation to pass anyways and so he threw in some extras, such as an increased Child Tax Credit.
+Its total value was 2tr - a quarter more than the Cares Act.
+Larry Summers warned it would create unprecedented inflation.

-Inflation started to rise in 2021 but Powell stuck to transitory and was still engaging in asset purchases

-By end of year he retired the term and started tapering purchases

-Market didn’t respond like in 2013 as was well telegraphed and inflation worries were real

-Biden pushed a couple more big spending bills but Manchin wasn’t willing to suppor
+Inflation started to rise in 2021, but Powell stuck to the transitory narrative and was still engaging in asset purchases.
+By end of the year, he retired the term and started tapering purchases.
+The market didn’t respond like in 2013 as it was well telegraphed and inflation worries were real.
+Biden pushed a couple more big spending bills but Manchin wasn’t willing to support them.

 **Chapter 19 - Sixty Years of Monetary and Fiscal Policy: What's Changed?**

-Monetary vs fiscal

-Former mainly affects asset prices while the latter can be tailored to different groups

-Kennedy was first to use fiscal policy to move aggregate demand, and did so without a recession

-At the time Keynesian policy was supposed to be symmetrical and there were calls to use a surtax to cut inflation

-Johnson resisted and it came too late,

-Leading to inflation and birth of monetarism as Keynes was blamed for jnflatjon

-When surtax was enacted in 1968 was last time fiscal was used to cool the economy

-Johnson loosened fiwscal policy for Vietnam and tried to fire head of Fed who was tightening monetary

-Was first major conflict between fiscal and monetary

-Conflict died w Nixon and burns

-Turned into stagflation with ford and the fed vascullatinf between fighting inflation and low growth

-Monetary took the lead w Volker and as inflation became dominant worry

-Reagan then boosted demand w tax cuts before switching to care about the deficit

-Relied on the fed to manage demand while it focused on deficit

-Fed may have pulled off a soft landing if not for first gulf war

-No one considered fiscal policy for 1990-91 recession

-Clinton ran on cutting deficits and was accommodated by Greenspan who raised rates slowly

-Business Investment as share of gdp rose during Clinton administration

-Bond market reacted strongly and rates fell - this offset the contractionary fiscal policy

-Unemployment fell and inflation didn’t rise

-Greenspan correctly attributed this to higher productivity due to the tech revolution which was underway - predicted this before most

-And hence didn’t rates as quickly as some hoped

-Greenspan became godlike and focus shifted away from fiscal

-Rose and fall of Keynesiaam is a recurring theme

-Budget deficits grew considerably after Reagan levels unthinkable to Eisenhower or Kennedy

-Attitudes towards central bank independence have changed a lot since 1961

-Fiscal came back w Obama and stimulus

-But after that republicans stopped any fiscal expansion after midterms

-Bernanke begged congress for help and worried c bank couldn’t do it alone

-Bc of zero bound in rates Fed thought it had a japan type problem and needed fiscal help

-As that didn’t come, overall policy was contractionary

-Fiscal dominated in 1960s

-Nixon dominated both

-Volker didn’t seek fiscal help

-Regan and Clinton brought back fiscal in opposite ways

-They Focused on the budget and relied on monetary to manage economy

-This ended w GFC

-Keynes

-Went in and out of fashion

-Lost out to monetarism wh n Johnson delayed tax surcharge and got blamed for supply shock related inflation which was falsely attributed to money supply

-Even after Feds conversion to monetarism in 1970s gyrations in money supply and rates discredited the theory

-K suffered from Clinton policies which focused on the deficit and argues for a negative multiplier

-Came to haunt in the future

-But Clinton cuts were backloaded and the real impact came from lowering long term rates

-So growth came from increased credibility not fiscal cuts

-Neoclassical argues that markets clear instantly which most central bankers didn’t buy

-Most policymakers became Keynes in crises

-Trump followed same logic as bush w tax cuts after a period of austerity

-Trumps promises even more optimistic

-Bush 1 and Clinton were only ones who acted in truly anti Keynes fashion

-The rest were either admitted Keynes or did so despite claiming the opposite

-Deficits went from a moral outrage to something that crowed a out investment

-Regan attacked Carter for 2.5 deficit even though he grew it to 6.5

-Start of pattern where R would attack deficits if D in power but celebrate them if R in power and brought via tax cuts

-Bush 1 was exception

-Fiscal prudence ended in 2020 w 15pct deficits

-R however objected to more spending when Biden came to power

-Importance of Fed independence changed over time

-Low point under Nixon

-Many prominent economists - Friedman and Tobin for ex were against it

-Globally it wasn’t the norm

-Changed after inflation in 1970s when value of indep was clear

-NZ was example

-In 2008 given fees prominent role many looked to reign in C bank
+**Monetary vs Fiscal**

+Monetary policy mainly affects asset prices while fiscal policy can be tailored to different groups.
+President Kennedy was the first to use fiscal policy to move aggregate demand and did so without a recession.
+At the time, Keynesian policy was supposed to be symmetrical, and there were calls to use a surtax to cut inflation.
+President Johnson resisted and it came too late, leading to inflation and the birth of monetarism as Keynes was blamed for inflation.
+When the surtax was enacted in 1968, it was the last time fiscal policy was used to cool the economy.

+Johnson loosened fiscal policy for the Vietnam War and tried to fire the head of the Fed who was tightening monetary policy.
+This was the first major conflict between fiscal and monetary policy.
+The conflict died with Nixon and Burns.
+It turned into stagflation with Ford and the Fed vascillated between fighting inflation and low growth.

+Monetary took the lead with Volcker, and as inflation became the dominant worry, Reagan  boosted demand with tax cuts before switching to care about the deficit.
+He relied on the Fed to manage demand while he focused on the deficit.
+The Fed may have pulled off a soft landing if not for first gulf war.
+No one considered fiscal policy for dealing with the 1990-91 recession.

+Clinton ran on cutting deficits and was accommodated by Greenspan who raised rates slowly.
+Business Investment as a share of GDP rose during the Clinton administration.
+The bond market reacted strongly and rates fell.
+This offset the contractionary fiscal policy.
+Unemployment fell and inflation didn’t rise.
+Greenspan correctly attributed this to higher productivity, due to the tech revolution which was underway.
+He predicted this before most people, and hence didn’t rates as quickly as some hoped.
+Greenspan became godlike and the focus shifted away from fiscal policy.

+Budget deficits grew considerably after Reagan to levels unthinkable to Eisenhower or Kennedy.
+Attitudes towards central bank independence have changed a lot since 1961.
+Fiscal policy came back with Obama and the stimulus plan.
+But after that, Republicans stopped any fiscal expansion after midterms.
+Bernanke begged congress for help and worried that the Fed couldn’t do it alone.

+Because of the zero bound in rates, the Fed thought it had a Japan type problem and needed fiscal help.
+As that didn’t come, overall policy was contractionary.

+Fiscal dominated in the 1960s.
+Nixon dominated both fiscal and monetary.
+Volcker didn’t seek fiscal help, and Regan and Clinton brought back fiscal in opposite ways.
+They focused on the budget and relied on monetary to manage the economy.
+This ended with the GFC.

+**Keynes**

+Went in and out of fashion.
+It lost out to monetarism when Johnson delayed the tax surcharge and got blamed for the supply shock related inflation which was falsely attributed to money supply.
+Even after the Fed's conversion to monetarism in the 1970s, gyrations in money supply and rates discredited the theory.
+Keynes suffered from Clinton's policies which focused on the deficit and argued for a negative multiplier.
+But Clinton's cuts were backloaded, and the real impact came from lowering long term rates.
+So growth came from increased credibility not fiscal cuts.

+Neoclassical economics argues that markets clear instantly which most central bankers didn’t buy.
+Most policymakers became Keynesians in crises.
+Trump followed the same logic as Bush with tax cuts after a period of austerity.
+Trump's promises were even more optimistic.
+Bush 1 and Clinton were the only ones who acted in truly anti-Keynes fashion.
+The rest were either admitted Keynes supporters or did so despite claiming the opposite.

+Deficits went from a moral outrage to something that crowded out investment.
+Regan attacked Carter for a 2.5% deficit even though he grew it to 6.5%.
+This was the start of a pattern where Republicans would attack deficits if Democrats were in power but celebrate them if Republicans were in power and raised them via tax cuts.
+Bush 1 was the exception.

+Fiscal prudence ended in 2020 with a 15% deficit.
+Repblicans however objected to more spending when Biden came to power.

+**Importance of Fed independence changed over time**

+The low point was under Nixon.
+Many prominent economists - Friedman and Tobin, for example were against it.
+Globally it wasn’t the norm.
+This changed after the inflation of the 1970s when the value of independence became clear.
+New Zealand was the example for many.
+In 2008, given the  Fed's prominent role, many looked to reign it in.